jmersonuo/jmersonuo.github.io/Activities/Opioid-Tutorial/02-Interactivity.md

 - Currently, the tab for your webpage in your browser says ‘Display a map’ - let’s give it a better title - can you see where in the code to change that?

-- Change it in your code, commit your changes in your Github index.html file, give it a minute, and check your webpage.
+- Change it in your code, and update your webpage.